Ansh-Gandhi/Stock-Trend-Prediction-Website/README.md

 - keras
 - streamlit

-Once that is complete, ensure you are in the proper directory in your terminal and type the following command: streamlit run app.py.
-This will open a new tab in your browser for you to view the app and interact with it.
+Once that is complete, clone the repository and ensure you are in the proper directory in your terminal.
+Then type the following command: streamlit run app.py, as this will open a new tab in your browser for you to view the app and interact with it.

 View a preview of the web app in the following video: